 Skip to main content

-This page walks an IT administrator through a Microsoft Foundry deployment: creating the Azure AI Foundry resource, choosing the authentication path that fits your organization, and pushing the managed configuration.
+This page walks an IT administrator through a Microsoft Foundry deployment: creating the Microsoft Foundry resource, choosing the authentication path that fits your organization, and pushing the managed configuration.
 If you only need the list of configuration keys, skip to Configure the app.

 Choose an authentication approach